cits3200-team37/mtd/server/Documentation/docs/backend/endpoints.md

     - No known limit causes error
 - `terminateCompromiseRatio` is the compromised ratio at which the simulation will terminate
     - Logical limit: 0.0 < `terminateCompromiseRatio` <= 1.0
-- `newNetwork` is a boolean value; `True` creates new snapshots based on network size, `False` loads snapshots based on network size